Nationwide Pet Insurance Review (2026): Is It Worth It After the Cancellations?

 The cuts centered on a comprehensive legacy plan, Whole Pet with Wellness.
 Nationwide's stated reason was cost: "inflation in the cost of veterinary care and other factors," it said, forced "underwriting changes and the withdrawal of some products in some states."
 It also said the non-renewals had "no association with age, breed or prior claims," and that it would honor coverage through the end of each customer's current term.

-Affected owners saw it differently, and it's now in court.
-In June 2025, three Massachusetts policyholders filed a class action — Silberman v.
-Nationwide (U.S. District Court, District of Massachusetts, No. 1:25-cv-11619).
-The complaint alleges Nationwide marketed a promise never to drop a pet because of age, then cancelled anyway; it pleads that roughly 100,000 to 300,000 Whole Pet with Wellness policies were cancelled over about a year.
-That wider range is the plaintiffs' allegation, not an established count — the ~100,000 figure is Nationwide's own.
+Affected owners saw it differently.
+In June 2025, three Massachusetts policyholders filed a putative class action — Silberman v.
+Nationwide (D. Mass.
+No. 1:25-cv-11619).
+The complaint alleged Nationwide had marketed a promise never to drop a pet because of age and pleaded that roughly 100,000 to 300,000 Whole Pet with Wellness policies were cancelled.
+The wider range was the plaintiffs' allegation, not an established count; Nationwide's announced figure was about 100,000.
+On November 20, 2025, the court granted the defendants' motion to dismiss and entered an order dismissing the case.
+The complaint therefore is not pending and its allegations were not findings.

 Two honest caveats before you write Nationwide off.
 First, this was the withdrawal of specific legacy products, not the company leaving pet insurance — it still sells new policies today.
 Second, the plans a new customer buys now are the ones covered above, not the discontinued Whole Pet with Wellness.
 What the episode fairly costs Nationwide is trust: buy today, and you're betting the plan you pick won't be the next one repriced or retired.
 That's a reasonable worry — and it's the biggest reason to weigh Nationwide against a carrier with a steadier renewal track record, which is what the rest of this review is here to help you do.